 Every church building contains more than a sanctuary.
 There are kitchens and fellowship halls, classrooms and libraries.
 In the late 20th century, however, an entirely new and even more comprehensive church “campus” emerged with the advent of huge “megachurches.”
 Entering Second Baptist Church in Houston, for example, one might feel more like one had entered a large office complex than a sacred space.
 There are escalators and closed-circuit television monitors.
 The enormous sanctuary seats more than a thousand people and the facilities include a fitness center, a bookstore, and a college preparatory school for grades K-12.
 The Woodway campus, one of five branches, also hosts a restaurant featuring indoor and outdoor seating.
 Here both the church building and the community experience have come to embrace more and more of the members’ day-to-day lives.

 The Willow Creek Community Church in South Barrington, Illinois, takes a further step.
 While churches have traditionally served a town or neighborhood called a parish, the sprawling suburbs of today’s cities have produced what is now called a “commuter” church.
 By design, the 141-acre South Barrington campus looks more like a community college than a traditional church.
 Gone are the pews and the chancel.
 Entering this sanctuary is more like entering an auditorium where over 4,500 people can be seated in theater-style seats, focused not on the altar, but on a stage where a singing group leads the community in easy-to-learn Christian music.
 The entire “church experience” appeals to many people who might otherwise not be attracted to church at all.
 Willow Creek was originally developed to attract residents of the suburbs.
-In response to the fact that members often drove more than an hour to reach the campus, Willow Creek now includes five suburban campuses, a Spanish-speaking “regional” at its South Barrington location, and an urban campus in Chicago.
+In response to the fact that members often drove more than an hour to reach the campus, Willow Creek now includes eight suburban campuses, a Spanish-speaking “regional” at its South Barrington location, and an urban campus in Chicago.